stas00/ipyexperiments/docs/ipyexperiments.md

    ```python
    del exp1
    ```
    If you re-run the experiment without either calling `exp1.finish()` or `del exp1`, e.g. if you decided to abort it half-way to the end, or say you hit "cuda: out of memory" error, then re-running the constructor `IPyExperimentsPytorch()` assigning to the same experiment object, will trigger a destructor first.
-This will delete the new local variables created until that point, reclaim memory and the previous experiment's report will be printed first.
+This will delete the new local variables created until that point, reclaim memory and the previous experiment's finishing report will be printed first.

    If the memory report doesn't have the memory fully reclaimed, make sure to check the finish report to see that all the variables got deleted: